-The Park Hill School District offers Project Lead the Way (PLTW) at both of the high schools.
-PLTW is a four-year sequence of courses which, when combined with traditional mathematics and science courses in high school, introduces students to the scope, rigor, and discipline of engineering prior to entering college.
+The Park Hill School District offers Project Lead the Way (PLTW).
+It is a four-year sequence of courses which, when combined with traditional mathematics and science courses in high school, introduces students to the scope, rigor, and discipline of engineering prior to entering college.